wurmen/DEA/README.md

 <h2 id='DEA_model_en'>DEA Modeling Introduction </h2>

-The articles are about DEA models' algorithms and modeling process, including：
+The articles are about algorithms and modeling process of DEA models, currently including：

-* CRS(constant return to scale; input-oriented) ：固定規模報酬的模型
+* CRS(input-oriented) ：constant return to scale

-* VRS(variable return to scale; input-oriented) ：變動規模報酬的模型
+* VRS(input-oriented) ：variable return to scale

-* Network DEA：探討系統內部各階段的效率值
+* Network DEA

 Please refer to the links below for full content (updating)：